vivienherq/cs2103-tp-eventwise/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

+### [Implemented] View Event
+Viewing event details is a feature that uses the command `viewEvent eid/EVENT_INDEX`.

+The following sequence diagram shows how the view event operation works.

-### Add Event Details feature
+### [Implemented] Add Event Details feature

-#### Implementation
+#### Current Implementation

-The mechanism to add event details is designed to support adding people and vendors to a specified event as well as to set the venue of a specified event.
+Adding event details is a feature that uses the command `addEventDetails eid/EVENT_INDEX [pid/PERSON_ID] [vne/VENUE_ID] [vdr/VENDOR_ID]`.
+This feature is designed to support adding people and vendors to a specified event as well as to set the venue of a specified event.

 To support such a relationship between the data classes `Event`, `Person`, `Vendor` and `Venue`, a partial class diagram representing the associations between the classes is given below.